AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 * Team-specific user groups have edit permissions to their own function-specific folder.
 * Legal folder is not avaialble for viewing to all authenticated user except the Legal team.

-Create the following user groups in Admi Console:
+Create the following user groups in Admin Console:

 * Marketing Team